tier4/scenario_simulator_v2/common/math/geometry/README.md

 Some of functions in the geometry package have `denormalize_s` argument with bool type.
 If the `denormalize_s = false`, the return value `s` of the function is normalized and in range `s = [0,1]`.
 If the `denormalize_s = true`, the return value `s` is denormalized and it returns the value `s` times the length of the curve.

+\warning
+__A catmull-rom spline curve consists of multiple hermite curves.
+Each hermite curve has a different length.__
+__So, the catmull-rom spline curve can not normalize its length and frenet coordinate of catmull-rom spline curve is always denormalized.__